AdobeDocs/audience-manager.en/help/using/faq/faq-data-collection.md

  -->

-**How can I differentiate inbound traffic from [!UICONTROL DCS] traffic in [!UICONTROL DCS] log file exports?**
+**How can I differentiate inbound traffic from [!DNL DCS] traffic in [!DNL DCS] log file exports?**

-Traits onboarded via [!UICONTROL Inbound] are populated by [!UICONTROL Inbound] the same way they get populated by [!UICONTROL DCS].
+Traits onboarded via [!UICONTROL Inbound] are populated by [!UICONTROL Inbound] the same way they get populated by [!DNL DCS].
 There are a few different ways to tell that traffic came from [!UICONTROL Inbound]:

 * Remote IP will be set to 68.67.173.18
 * DomainID will be set to 5325